Horse Jitney is a commercially insured horse transport company

 Horse Jitney Equipment

-Four horse head-to-head trailers are my preference, so I have two of them fully customized with longer stalls and head spaces than standard head-to-heads to maximize the safety and comfort of horses traveling long distances.
+We have two four-horse-head-to-head (straight stall) trailers that are extra-long fully customized with longer stalls and head spaces than standard head-to-heads to maximize the safety and comfort of horses traveling long distances.
 Each trailer has two very inviting ramps, one on the side and one in the back.
 The interior height is 7'8" making them extremely open and airy so even the most claustrophobic horse steps right in.
+Each trailer can be configured for five horses comfortably and safely as the center box is a full-size stall.

 I prefer and use only head-to-head horse trailers instead of slant load trailers for shipping horses long distances because of the differences in safety and comfort.